Kulbartsch/weeklypicphp/README.md

 # Known Problems

+There are graphic tools which manipulate the EXIF Tags, but do this wrong so the EXIF data is corrupt or at least not consitent.
+This results in warnings or errors when this is processed with with exiftool.
+Warings can mostly ignored.
+When errors occur, the picture is not processed and the change of the meta data will fail.
+Examples of this are:

 * Darktable EXIF data probably wrong.
   * It seems, that data exported from Darktable will result in an `Error = Bad format (0) for IFD0 entry 0` when processed with exiftool.
 In this case the picture can't be processed and the program stops.
 I'm working on a solution, that in this and similar cases the EXIF data will be rewritten correctly.
+* Rotating a picture with a Linux preview tool corrupts the EXIF data.

+Maybe I'll implement aln optional processing step, that drops the corrupt meta-data and just updates the necessary data.

 ## solved

 * It may be incorrectly displayed that GPS data is present even though it has been deleted because a GPS version ID is still present.
 However, geodata has been deleted.